Guidelines for job search correspondence

 Be your formal, business-like self, but express yourself in a manner that is natural to you.
 Avoid too much borrowing of language from sample letters and friends' letters.
 Excessively flowery language or using complicated words won't make you sound smarter; it will make you sound silly.
 Use good examples as inspiration, but don't copy.

-Retain a copy of every letter you send, including email; mark your calendar for any appropriate follow-up.
+Retain copies of every letter you send and receive, including email; mark your calendar for any appropriate follow-up.